-The 80:20 base Alberta slip base becomes oatmeal when over saturated with rutile or titanium (left:6% rutile, 3% titanium; right:4% rutile, 2% titanium right).
-That oatmeal effect is actually the excess titanium crystallizing out of solution in the melt as the kiln cools.
-Although the visual effects can be interesting, the micro-crystalline surface is often susceptible to cutlery marking and leaching.
-This is because the crystals are not as stable or durable as the glass of the glaze.
+The 80:20 base GA6-A Alberta slip base becomes oatmeal when over saturated with rutile or titanium (left: 6% rutile, 3% titanium; right: 4% rutile, 2% titanium).
+That oatmeal effect is actually the excess titanium crystallizing out of solution into the melt as the kiln cools.
+Although the visual effects can be interesting, the micro-crystalline surface is unpleasant to touch and susceptible to cutlery marking and leaching (not as stable or durable as in glazes which are pure amorphous glass).
+For functional ware, rutile glazes are among the most troublesome to keep consistent, one way of avoiding problems is keeping the percentage as low as possible while still getting the desired variegation (of course that will vary depending on the melt fluidity of the glaze, more highly fluid ones can handle more rutile or titanium).

 Recipes |